-Trial for man accused of firing at teens
+Trial ahead for man accused of firing at car full of teens

 At 5-feet-7 and 145 pounds, Andrew Nicholas Smith doesn't seem the likely choice to take along as muscle, if you're planning a drug deal.